CSHong9/cshong9.github.io/_talks/2020-08-15-PACSS_POLNET.md

 location: Northeastern University, MA
 ---

 An excellent opportunities to meet talented scholars in compututational social science.
-I also preseted my simulation project which is titled "Can we reduce polarization on social media?
-Examining effects of selection and influence in political discussion," and get so much positive feedback.
+Also preseted my simulation project titled "Can We Reduce Polarization on Social Media?
+Examining Effects of Selection and Influence in Political Discussion."